Parenting through Pain: Navigating Motherhood with Chronic Illness and Love

 It's even harder for those with chronic pain.

-My daughter who was startled by the alarm began crying immediately, as I expected.
-Guilt took over because that was the last thing I wanted to do.
-She thought I was telling her to stop crying, which is not something I ever do.
-In our home, we respect all feelings, as long as it does not violate physical boundaries and become emotionally abusive.
-This means crying is not suppressed or dismissed.
-I had to quickly remind her that I wasn't telling her she had no reason to cry, but rather that they stop the bickering.
-We all got in the car and started making our way home after we all decided to suspend our planned visit to the thrift store.
-Everyone was tired and we just needed to rest.
+My little one began crying immediately, as I expected to.
+Guilt came over me.
+This was the last thing I wanted to do.
+She thought I was telling her to stop crying, which is not something I do.
+We acknowledge all feelings, as long as it does not violate physical boundaries and become emotionally abusive.
+Crying isn’t suppressed or dismissed.
+I had to quickly assure her that I wasn't telling her she had no reason to cry, but rather that they stop the bickering.
+We all got in the car and started making our way home instead of heading to the thrift store as we had planned earlier.
+I think we all just needed to rest.

-My older daughter then suddenly screamed out, "Stop pointing at me," a couple of times to her sister.
-I usually try to let them resolve things on their own, but after about the third time when she screamed another ear-drum splitting "Stop pointing at me," I had it up to my eyeballs and with a firmly elevated voice said, "Stop it now."
+My older daughter then suddenly screamed out, "Stop pointing at me," to her sister.
+I usually try to let them resolve things on their own, but after about the third time she screamed another ear-drum splitting "Stop pointing at me," I had it up to my eyeballs and with a firmly elevated voice said, "Stop it now."

 “The funny thing about children is that they are the reason we lose it and the reason we hold it together!” — Author Unknown

-At that point, I was simply praying to get to my bed, because the pain shooting from my lower back and down my left leg was worsening.
+At that point, I was simply praying to get to my bed, because of the pain in my lower back and down my left leg was worsening.
 I imagined my hand reaching between the driver and passenger seats to be the heavy hand I would sometimes feel as a kid on my skin when I did not follow directions.
-It was fleeting, a little satisfying, but not an action I ever want to resort to.
+It was fleeting and mildly satisfying, but met with instant regret.
 I refuse to spank, beat, or inflict intentional pain on my children, so I resorted to what I know how to do best—talk.
 I instructed everyone to stop talking and to be respectful to each other.
-They were clearly tired and just needed to get home to rest.
+We all just needed to get home.

 As a parent with a chronic illness, I am more emotionally attuned